spepler/shell-extras/_episodes/02-filedir.md

 Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
-Also, capitalization can be important.
+Also, capitalization is important.
 For example, `ls -s` will display the size of files and directories alongside the names, while `ls -S` will sort the files and directories by size, as shown below: